-Then, submerge the bag in a bowl of cold water.
-Change the water every 30 minutes, until the meat has thawed.
-A pound of meat will often thaw in 30 minutes using this method, but shouldn't take more than an hour.
-To speed the process along, separate the individual pieces or cuts of meat as soon as they've thawed out enough to pull them apart.
-If you are thawing more than a pound of meat, you can also hurry things along by dividing the meat up between multiple bowls of cold water, or separate sides of a divided sink.
+One pound of meat will often thaw in 30 minutes and shouldn't take much more than an hour.
+To speed the process along, separate the individual pieces or cuts of meat as soon as they are thawed out enough to pull apart.
+If you are thawing more than a pound of meat, divide it up between multiple bowls of cold water, if possible.

 Cooking Meat Without Thawing

-If you have a whole turkey, chicken, ham, or roast that you need to get on the table post haste, your best bet is to cook it from a frozen state.
-It's perfectly safe to cook frozen meat, but it will take about 50% longer.
-That's a pretty good deal when you consider that it typically takes two days to thaw out a 10-pound bird in the fridge!
-Just use a meat thermometer to determine when the meat has reached a safe internal temperature.
-Here's what you're aiming for:
+If you have a whole turkey, chicken, ham, or roast that you need to get on the table posthaste, your best bet is to cook it from a frozen state.
+It's perfectly safe to cook frozen meat, but it will take about 50 percent longer.
+That's a pretty good deal when you consider that it typically takes two days to thaw out a 10-pound bird in the fridge.

 - Chicken: 165 F

 - Cooked Ham: 140 F

 Do not cook frozen meat in a slow cooker.
 It thaws the meat too slowly and increases the chance of introducing bacteria, making it unsafe to eat.

 Never thaw your meat at room temperature or in a cool area such as outdoors, garage, or basement.
 Don't use hot water to thaw meat or leave defrosted meat at room temperature for more than two hours—refrigerate it immediately.